 - Whether they have any existing medical conditions.

 - Whether they are taking any medication (if you know).

 If possible, give medical staff the container that the substance came in to give them a clear idea of what it is.
-If you do not know what caused the poisoning, blood tests may be needed to identify it.
+If you do not know what caused the poisoning, blood tests may be needed to identify the cause.

-Some people who have swallowed a poisonous substance or have overdosed on medication will be admitted to hospital for examination.
+Some people who have swallowed a poisonous substance or overdosed on medication will be admitted to hospital for examination and treatment.